-Ideally, government focuses on foreign affairs, military strategy, overseas commerce and other globe-spanning functions.
+Ideally, government focuses on foreign affairs, military strategy, problems that cross the whole nation, overseas commerce and other globe-spanning functions.
 It should do so exclusively, forsaking other issues.
 Government is centralized at the top in the capital; it focuses outward in space and forward in time.
 Good government deals with long-range issues in a disinterested and benevolent manner.
 It shines when disaster overwhelms local resources and when local needs boil down to basic sustenance, shelter and security.
-When it operates effectively, it reduces common misery, whereas fear- and greed-driven locals tend to aggravate an already miserable situation.
+When it operates effectively, it reduces common misery whereas fear- and greed-driven locals tend to aggravate an already miserable situation.

 On the negative side, government intervention tends to expand beyond practical use.
 In the long run, its bureaucrats take on responsibilities too delicate and diverse for them to handle effectively.
 When their failures begin to multiply, accountability blurs, cosmetics overcome common sense, corruption and hypocrisy replace ingrained wisdom.

 After all, unless bloody revolution overwhelms them, they enjoy an uncontested monopoly and may accept internal defects which honest competition would eliminate.
-In a weapon state, the only effective form of competition is military revolt: the one least likely to produce an efficient and peaceful replacement.
+In a weapon state, the only effective form of competition is military revolt: the one least likely to come up with an efficient and peaceful replacement.

 Official language becomes ornate and misleading.
 Bureaucratic copywriters use it to insulate themselves from obvious policy errors.
 They adopt a detached, third person point of view (for which no-one is responsible); the passive voice; long, complex sentence structures and meaningless, jargon-laden vocabulary.
 Their stilted prose has less and less to do with reality.
 Their bosses keep them busy tabulating meaningless statistics and generating makework rather than allowing them to reduce real world afflictions.
 Paralyzed by official language, these agencies become too inflexible and impersonal to protect anyone but corrupt special interests left carefully unnamed.